 Whereas party leaders in Congress don’t seem to support this as a measure, there is concern that they don’t have control over their caucuses, which means it may be a reality.
-The more likely event is that a Continuing Resolution (CR) will begin on October 1, 2015 that will carry through December 2015.
+The more likely event is that a Continuing Resolution (CR) will begin on October 1 that will carry through December.
 There are discussions that this would allow us to maintain funding for all military and domestic programs at their current level through that time period.
-Simply stated, if the CR passes, any funding for new programs for 2016 may not occur and force agencies to continue into 2016 at their 2015 budget levels.
+Simply stated, if the CR passes, any funding for new programs may not occur and force agencies to continue into the new year with last year's budgets.

 Today, those jobs considered exempt from a shutdown are those not funded by regular appropriations; and those whose work involves the safety of human life or the protection of property.

 During the 2013 shutdown, the term “non-excepted” was re-introduced in a Washington Post article about the stigma associated with the term “non-essential” and how the morale of employees is the first thing affected by a shutdown whose work would be considered “non-essential”.
 The article cited the comment made in 1995 by then Secretary of HHS, “the first casualty of a shutdown is the morale of our employees who were incorrectly termed “non-essential”."